- Naomi Stephens | Permaculture Designer

 How to Use Edible Flowers in Your Cooking

 You may have seen edible flowers in your local grocery store or farmer's market and wondered how to use them.
-While they may look delicate, edible flowers can actually be quite versatile in the kitchen.
+While they may look delicate, edible flowers can be versatile in the kitchen.
 Here are a few ideas to get you started.

-Ideas for Salads, Desserts and Drinks with Edible flowers
+Ideas for Salads, Desserts, and Drinks with Edible flowers

 Salads with Edible Flowers